LivePersonInc/developer-center/pages/Documents/ClientSideConfiguration/MessagingWindowAPI/Tutorials/legacy-post-conversation-survey-pcs.md

 ### Step 7 — Subscribe to Conversation Content

 In order to get existing or new messages from the agent side, the consumer should subscribe to the content of the conversation.
-Substitute the `__YOUR_CONVERSATION_ID__` with the the `conversationId` you got in the response of the previous step, and paste it into the opened WebSocket.
+Substitute the `__YOUR_CONVERSATION_ID__` with the `conversationId` you got in the response of the previous step, and paste it into the opened WebSocket.

 ```json
 {"kind":"req","id":"2","type":"ms.SubscribeMessagingEvents","body":{"dialogId":"__YOUR_CONVERSATION_ID__","conversationId":"__YOUR_CONVERSATION_ID__","fromSeq":0}}